What a CERTIFIED FINANCIAL PLANNER™ Actually Does for You (And Why It Matters More Than You Think)

 Comprehensive Planning Across All Areas of Your Financial Life

 One of the distinguishing characteristics of working with a CFP® professional versus a specialist advisor is the breadth of coverage.
 A specialist investment manager thinks about your portfolio.
 A specialist insurance agent thinks about your coverage.
 A specialist estate planning attorney thinks about your documents.
-A CERTIFIED FINANCIAL PLANNER™ thinks about how all of it fits together, and how decisions in one area affect all of the others.
+A CERTIFIED FINANCIAL PLANNER™ thinks about how all of it fits together & how decisions in one area affect all of the others.

 Five Questions to Ask Before Hiring a Financial Planner